 There is so much to love at the Farmer’s Market.
 Baskets of sweet, fuzzy peaches and juicy, red tomatoes.
 Lush bouquets of herbs and flowers.
-Pints of spicy jalapeño peppers that call out your name, yet once home hide in the refrigerator until they are so wrinkled you suspect they found a way to take a long bath.
+Pints of spicy jalapeño peppers that call your name, yet once home hide in the refrigerator until they are so wrinkled you suspect they found a way to take a long bath.

 I baked the dip in an 8-x-8 inch dish, and while it made a fine proportion for snacking purposes, I would recommend doubling or tripling the recipe for sharing with larger groups.
 I preferred the dip right out of the oven, but it reheated well both in the oven and the microwave.
+Enjoy!

 - 1, 8-ounce package cream cheese, softened